kh7939/bioinfo/CD_tool/Readme.md

 # Introduction
-A tool that I worked on.
+A tool that I have been working on.
 It will generate some useful output with DNA sequence input.
 ![main_example](https://github.com/kh7939/bioinfo/assets/117690449/dfffdce9-d6c7-4691-8454-9e0fd7c70ea1)

 # How to execute (Example on Linux terminal)
 ```
 python3 main.py
 ```
+# Docker
+- will be updated

 # Requirements
 - Python3(any version)
 - DNAToolkit.py